-Relay pins on the Pixhawk¶
+Relay pins on IOMCU equipped autopilots¶

-On the Pixhawk AUX OUT 5 (pin 54) and AUX OUT 6 (pin 55) are setup as the “First” (or #0) and “Second” (or #1) Relays respectively.
+For example, the Pixhawk default defines set up AUX OUT 5 (pin 54) and AUX OUT 6 (pin 55) as the “First” (or #0) and “Second” (or #1) Relays respectively.

 The number of available Relays can be increased to a maximum of 6 by reducing the number of AUX pins used as Servo outputs.
 This can be accomplished by reducing the

 Defining the relay pins through the Mission Planner¶